India reports two more cases of coronavirus, taking tally to five

 U.S. intelligence agencies are monitoring the global spread of coronavirus and the ability of governments to respond, sources told Reuters last week, warning that there were concerns about how India would cope with a widespread outbreak.

-Additional reporting by Devjyot Ghoshal in NEW DELHI; Editing by Toby Chopra and Raju Gopalakrishnan
+Additional reporting by Devjyot Ghoshal in NEW DELHI and Chris Thomas in BENGALURU; Editing by Toby Chopra and Raju Gopalakrishnan